Clemeit/DDO-Audit-Discord-Bot/readme.md

 The DDO Audit Discord bot provides server status, server population, and groups/LFMs for Dungeons & Dragons Online by utilizing APIs from the website of the same name.
 [Click here](https://discord.com/api/oauth2/authorize?client_id=771919729824497664&permissions=59392&scope=bot) to add the bot to your server.

-Note: DDO Audit uses the `!` prefix.
+Note: DDO Audit uses the `!` prefix by default.
+You may change this using the `!auditprefix` command.

 ## For Groups